tendermint/tendermint/spec/abci++/abci++_methods.md

 #### When does Tendermint call `FinalizeBlock`?

+TODO check where to place this with regards to old calls

 When a node _p_ is in Tendermint consensus height _h_, and _p_ receives

 * the Proposal message with block _v_ for a round _r_, along with all its block parts, from _q_,